Rent a boat in Miami

 Families will want to charter a skippered boat for a week and explore the Florida Keys or the Bahamas.
 After experiencing the city and beaches, you should set off from your marina in Miami.
 From there, your skippered boat can sail either east or south, to Bimini or Key Largo, for a perfect week-long trip.
 Bimini offers a taste of the Bahamas, with the Keys delivering world-class dining and diving.

 Summertime temperatures range in the 90s with plenty of humidity, too.
 This time of year is extraordinarily tropical, meaning though the sun shines frequently, June and September are subject to lots of showers.
-The rain isn’t something that should put you off, as the intermittent sunshine drys you out quickly!
+The rain isn’t something that should put you off from a boat rental, as the intermittent sunshine of Miami drys you out quickly in a case you want to swim during your boat adventure!

 The wind is light and breezy in the summertime, though from autumn to spring, there is an eastward-flowing cycle.
 Usually, it tends to complete its full cycle within three to four days.
 This pattern usually repeats itself throughout the winter season.